ChrisWillerton/Searchable/README.md

 		->get();

-The collection is used for searching multiple models that implement the searchable trait.
+The collection is used for collecting multiple model search results together and making it easy to sort the whole collection by relevance.
 Imagine you have an Article, Post, and Product class, but you want results from all of these mixed together and sorted by relevance.
 You could do something like the below:

 	// Set which models we wish to search
 	$models_to_search = [